pusher/crank/man/crank.1.md

 -----------

 `CRANK_BIND`, `CRANK_CONF`, `CRANK_CTL`, `CRANK_NAME`
-  If non-null it defines the default argument of teir corresponding flag.
+  If non-null it defines the default argument of their corresponding flag.

 FILES
 -----